Employment Solicitors Legal Advice York, Wetherby & Malton

 We also offer an Employment Tribunal advocacy service.

-New rules for flexible working requests from 6 April
+Flexible working requests from 6 April 2024

-Now is a good time to look at how employers can effectively respond to allegations of bullying at work and protect themselves from claims.
+Now is a good time to look at how employers can effectively respond to allegations of bullying at work and protect themselves from harassment claims.
 Bullying at work can affect an employee’s work performance and damage their mental health, sometimes resulting in long periods off work.

 When did you last review or update the policy on social media use for your employees?
 Does it reflect the way that social media is being used on a day-to-day basis in your organisation?
+What about use of AI in the workplace?

 Deploying social media is now deeply embedded in many employees’ job descriptions, whether for the purposes of promotion and marketing, recruitment or communicating with customers and suppliers.

 Use of social media is no longer confined to the marketing team, and employers need to manage the risks that come with wider access to such a powerful tool.
-Employees’ use of social media creates a wide range of potential liabilities for any business, from making your business vulnerable to losing important contacts through to problems accessing your own accounts when employees leave.
+Employees’ use of social media and AI creates a wide range of potential liabilities for any business, from making your business vulnerable to losing important contacts through to problems accessing your own accounts when employees leave.

 Although it appears to be an informal means of communication, extracts from social media accounts regularly appear as evidence in courts and tribunals these days.